ministries OF RESTOREOKC

 benefits to our employees

-Life goals and historic roadblocks are evaluated with “allies” that help employees figure out next steps on how they can pursue their long-term dreams with the support of community.
+Life goals and historic roadblocks are evaluated with “allies” that help employees figure out next steps & how to pursue their long-term dreams with the support of community.

 High-interest debt is consolidated and paid via a 1% interest loan provided in partnership with Catholic Charities so that women "graduate," debt-free.